 NMF Holdings entered into an investment advisory and management agreement, as amended and restated, with the Investment Adviser on May 19, 2011.
 Until May 8, 2014, under the investment advisory and management agreement, the Investment Adviser managed the day-to-day operations of, and provided investment advisory services to, NMF Holdings.
-For providing these services, the Investment Adviser received a fee from NMF Holdings, consisting of two components-a base management fee and an incentive fee
+For providing these services, the Investment Adviser received a fee from NMF Holdings, consisting of two components-a base management fee and an incentive fee.

-On May 6, 2014, the stockholders of NMFC approved a new investment advisory and management agreement (the "Investment Management Agreement") with the Investment Adviser which became effective on May 8, 2014.
+On May 6, 2014, the stockholders of NMFC approved a new investment advisory and management agreement (the "Investment Management Agreement") with the Investment Adviser which became effective on May 8, 2014 and was most recently re-approved by the Company's board of directors on February 3, 2016.
 Under the Investment Management Agreement, the Investment Adviser manages the day-to-day operations of, and provides investment advisory services to, the Company.
 For providing these services, the Investment Adviser receives a fee from the Company, consisting of two components-a base management fee and an incentive fee.